AlexanderNadjalin/country_holidays/README.md

 date_utils.py (included in this repo)

 ### Contributing
-Contribution is most welcome and wanted!
-I want to collaborate and learn to code python properly, anything I can learn is of interest.
+Contribution is most welcome and wanted.
+I want to collaborate and learn to code python properly.

 Please contact [Alexander Nadjalin](https://github.com/AlexanderNadjalin) for the process of contributing.
 This is my first public repository and I'm unfamiliar with how contribution usually works.